 Other Information

-For more details about the festival, see the Chilliwack Tulip Festival website.
+For more details about the festival at its new location in Agassiz, see our article about the Harrison Tulip Festival.

 To learn more about the venue’s other former annual festival, which took place in the fall, click Chilliwack Sunflower Festival.